 Audio compatible ear pads that are removeable – The ear pads are designed to work with Outdoor Tech audio system blue tooth speakers.
 They can be inserted into velcro slots in the ear pads.
 The ear pads can be removed for people like me who get headaches from ear pressure or it’s a warmer day and you don’t need them to keep warm.

-ABS Shell and EPS foam liner – The construction of the helmet uses an ABS plastic shell with an EPS foam liner.
+PC Shell and EPS foam liner – The construction of the helmet uses a polycarbonate plastic shell with in-mold EPS foam liner.
 The EPS is replaced with Koroyd plastic honeycomb on the sides of the helmet.

 Removeable helmet liner – The mesh and fleece helmet liner is removable for cleaning or more space.
 It is attached with velcro strips into the helmet.

 Goggle Clip – There is a plastic clip on the back of the helmet for attaching your goggle strap.
 The goggle strap is slid under the clip.
 There is no snap or bungee to hold the strap from sliding out.

 Padded neck strap – the neck strap has a thin layer of padding wrapped around it.
 There is plenty of length to adjust.